ShaniyaMann/wawa/README.md

 # wawa
-This project is a code quiz.
+This project is a code quiz where we use javascript to animate and time the quiz.
 # Built With
 - HTML
 - JavaScript